 Its magic is pure brilliance!

 The beauty behind the Quiet Hat is that it’s concrete sequential.
-So instead of saying “please be quiet” or “mommy needs to be silent now”, your kids can SEE for themselves what “quiet” actually means.
-The putting-on-of-the-hat registers to them that mama means business and they therefore know that you won’t be talking to them until the Hat comes off…which could be minutes, hours, or days.
+So instead of saying “please be quiet” or “mommy needs to be silent now”, your kids can SEE what “quiet” actually means.
+The putting-on-of-the-hat registers to them that mama means business and that she won’t be talking back to them until the Hat comes off……which could be minutes, hours, or days.
 Your choice!

 Of course I had to teach my kids what the Hat meant, and sure, it took a few times, but eventually they understood what I needed: the space to be human and take a time-out just like everyone else.

-Sometimes we mamas can find this solace in the bathroom after we’ve locked ourselves inside while weeping; other times we can find it in our closets while our children pound on the door screaming for veggie straws; but rarely do we find these quiet moments alone.
-It’s just not in the cards when you’re raising hairy little
+Sometimes we mamas can find this solace in the bathroom (after we’ve locked ourselves inside while weeping); other times we can find it in our closets while our children pound on the door screaming for veggie straws; but rarely do we find these quiet moments alone.
+It’s just not in the cards for us when we’re raising hairy little

 beasties kids who “could eat you up they love you so!”

-That’s why the Quiet Hat is amazing.
-It allows you to remain present for your children WHILE attending to your own needs!
+That’s why the Quiet Hat is amazing!
+It allows you to remain present WHILE attending to your own needs!

-Also, showing your children that you, too, need a time-out models how important it is for them to identify this need in themselves as well.
-My oldest and middle child will sometimes use the Quiet Hat when they’ve had enough of each other, which is beautiful to see because the magic of the Hat works for them too!
+Also, the Hat shows your children that you, too, need a time-out; it also models for them how they can identify this need within themselves too.
+My oldest and middle child will sometimes use the Quiet Hat when they’ve had enough of each other (or sometimes they just put it on for fun, as you can see with my wee one below).

-So get yourself a Quiet Hat, mama.
-Maybe it won’t look like mine, but it should be half-way ridiculous, because the other part of its magic is the power to break fire with humor: almost always after two-minutes of wearing it I catch a glimpse of myself in the mirror and laugh (because it really is obscene).
+So mama, get yo’self a Quiet Hat.
+Maybe it won’t look like mine, but it should be half-way ridiculous; because the other part of its magic is that it has the power to break fire with humor: almost always after two-minutes of wearing it I catch a glimpse of myself in the mirror and laugh (because it really is obscene).
 And once I start laughing, I eventually take it off and give my kids what they really want most: another dose of talkin’ with mom.